Dominic-Preap/core-docs/docs/nestjs/lib/mongoose.md

 ### Static Method Interface

 When working with custom repository, your methods might need many parameters and result type.
-As a rule of thumb on Typescript, create interface file for each repository follow the guideline:
+As a rule of thumb on Typescript, create interface file for each repository by following the guideline:

 - Interface filename should store in a new directory `src/models/interfaces/`.
 - Interface filename must be the consistent name with schema.